Chicago Style Workout 10: Possessives

 On your mark!

-This month’s workout, “Possessives,” centers on paragraphs 7.16–29 in CMOS 17.
+This workout centers on paragraphs 7.16–29 in CMOS 18.
 Advanced editors might tackle the questions cold; learners can study that section of the Manual before answering the questions.

 (Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual.
 We also offer a 30-day free trial of CMOS Online.)

-Note: These questions are designed to test knowledge of The Chicago Manual of Style.
+Note: These questions are designed to test your knowledge of The Chicago Manual of Style.
 Other style guides may have different rules and guidelines.
-All ten questions this month are true/false.

 Chicago Style Workout 10: Possessives